IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 have a MUD definition for another product that has the privileges that the malware desires.

-The malware could simply change the expressed MUD URL to that of the other product, and it will be accepted by the MUD controller as valid.
+The malware could simply change the MUD URL expressed by DHCP or LLDP to that of another product, and it will be accepted by the MUD controller as valid, since the MUD file is signed by the same manufacturer.
+(e.g., The malware in a BrandName refriderator claims to be a BrandName Washing Machine, and therefore gets the priviledges of the other device)

 This works as long as manufacturers use a single key to sign all products.
 Some manufacturers could sign each product with a different key.